-• BG3 Shadowheart Build Guide
+• Best BG3 Shadowheart Build with Light Domain Cleric

 Table of Contents for the BG3 Shadowheart Build: